Vonage-CC/nexmo-presales/README.md

 }
 ```

-2. Add your own Azure storage to Connected Services

-3. Update the Storage class in Common/Common.cs
+2. Update the Storage class in Common/Common.cs
 In the GetCloudBlobContainer() method, change this line CloudBlobContainer container = blobClient.GetContainerReference("vapi-connect-container"); and replace vapi-connect-container with the name you would like to use